riebeekn/experiments-in-meteor-blog/_drafts/modal-dialogs-part-1.md

 </template>
 {% endhighlight %}

-You'll notice we're creating our templates in a "client" directory.
+You'll notice we're creating our templates in a `/client` directory.
 Meteor let's you put your files wherever you want but it does have a few special directories to be aware of.

 * /client - any files located in this directory will only be run on the client.
 * /server - any files located in this directory will only be run on the server.